Sky360-Repository/simpletracker-ros2-ws/README.md

 * To keep an eye on the state of the tracker, using the following echo command

 `ros2 topic echo /sky360/tracker/tracking_state/v1`

+### View more windows

+* Uncomment some of the subscribers in "simple_tracker_visualisers/simple_tracker_visualisers/image_visualiser.py" if you want to some different windows like optical flow, forgroung mask etc
+* TODO: provide topic remap commands so that this can be configured at run time
+*